SpaceWarpDev/SpaceWarp.Template/README.md

 ### General mod project

 This template creates a general mod project for SpaceWarp.
-It contains some example code such as creating a window, registering app bar buttons and binding to configuration values to get you started.
+It contains some example code (such as creating a window using the IMGUI library, registering app bar buttons and setting up BepInEx configuration) to get you started.

+This is the recommended template for beginners who want to get familiar with KSP 2 modding.

 **The template is available under the name `spacewarpmod`**.